Guar seed futures fall on low demand

-New Delhi, May 21 (PTI) Guar seed prices fell by Rs 16.5 to Rs 4,471.5 per 10 quintal in futures trade Tuesday on liquidated holdings by the operators in line with a weak physical market trend.
-Marketmen attributed the downward trend in guar seed futures to thin demand amid increasing supplies from growing regions in the spot markets.
-On the National Commodity and Derivatives Exchange, guar seed for July contracts fell by Rs 16.5, or 0.37 per cent, to Rs 4,471.5 per 10 quintal, depicting an open interest of 18,380 lots.
-Similarly, the seed for delivery in August contracts shed Rs 3.5, or 0.08 per cent, to Rs 4,555 per 10 quintal in an open interest of 5,490 lots.
-PTI ADI SHWSHW
+New Delhi, Apr 24 (PTI) Guar seed prices fell by Rs 24 to Rs 4,382 per 10 quintal in futures trade Wednesday as investors cut down holdings, tracking a weak trend at the physical markets.
+Marketmen attributed the fall in guar seed futures to soaring stocks on relentless supplies from producing areas amid withdrawal of support by guar gum makers.
+At the National Commodity and Derivatives Exchange, guar seed contracts for June delivery traded lower by Rs 24, or 0.54 per cent, at Rs 4,382 per 10 quintal with an open interest of 26,850 lots.
+Contracts for May delivery also fell by Rs 21, or 0.48 per cent, to Rs 4,327 per 10 quintal with an open interest of 103,190 lots.
+PTI SHW RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today